billobah/e-commerce_data_modeling_visualization/README.md

 ## 2. Reading the data

-We will use the pandas library to read the data, by importing it first.
+We use the pandas library to read the data.

 ```python
 customers = pd.read_csv("dataset/customers.csv")